 An NRI Demat account is a Demat account for NRIs/ PIO &OCI Cardholders to keep securities such as Stocks, Mutual Funds, Bonds, etc. in electronic format.
 As per RBI guidelines, NRIs have to open two separate Demat accounts – repatriable and non-repatriable account – for repatriable and non-repatriable investments.
 An NRI repatriable Demat account is an ordinary Demat account with a sub-status as ‘NRI Repatriable’.
-A repatriable account is mandatory for NRIs to invest their foreign earnings in the Indian stock market.
+An NRE repatriable account is mandatory for NRIs to invest their foreign earnings in the Indian stock market.

 NRI Repatriable account meaning